raspberrypilearning/rpi-gui-creating-directories/en/step_1.md

 ![Terminal-make-directory](images/Terminal-make-directory.gif)

-- Open a new Terminal window by clicking on the icon in the top left corner of the screen.
+- Open a new Terminal window by clicking on the icon in the top left corner of the screen

    ![terminal](images/terminal.png)

-- You can create a new directory using the `mkdir` command
+- Create a new directory using the `mkdir` command

 	~~~bash
 	mkdir my-new-directory
 	~~~

 - You can list the contents of the current directory using `ls`
-- To enter your new directory use the `cd` command
+- Use the `cd` command to enter your new directory

 	~~~bash
 	cd my-new-directory